Call 866-324-7952

 • 1% water vapor and other trace gases

 So, nitrogen is already in your tires when they are inflated with simple air.
-When filling tires with nitrogen, the amount of nitrogen in them is increased to an average of 93%–95%.
+When filling tires primarily with nitrogen, the amount of nitrogen in them is increased to an average of 93%–95%.

-Why more nitrogen?
+Why use more nitrogen?

-What’s wrong with air?
+What’s wrong with using air?

-Correct tire inflation is critical
+Remember, correct tire inflation is critical

 Till next time, ride safe!